-For many of the §303(d) listed streams in the Tombigbee River Basin sediment data were either not available or were insufficient to calibrate a water quality model for prediction of existing sediment loads.
+For many of the §303(d) listed streams in the Big Black River Basin sediment data were either not available or were insufficient to calibrate a water quality model for prediction of existing sediment loads.
 Therefore, this TMDL does not provide an existing load specific to each water body.
-A range of unstable values was assigned to the listed water bodies within HUC 03160104 based on the level III ecoregion unstable stream values.
-The unstable range is representative of the existing loads that would be expected for water bodies within HUC 03160104.
-The unstable range for water bodies within HUC 03160104 is 0.002 to 0.054 tons per acre per day at the effective discharge.
-The unstable yields are larger than the target yields, therefore, a reduction is recommended for HUC 03160104.
-Based on the ranges of stable and unstable yield values, a reduction of 77% to 97% is recommended in HUC 03160104.
+A range of unstable values was assigned to the listed water bodies within HUC 08060202 based on the level III ecoregion unstable stream values.
+The unstable range is representative of the existing loads that would be expected for water bodies within HUC 08060202.
+The unstable range for water bodies within HUC 08060202 is 0.321 to 2.333 tons per acre per day at the effective discharge.
+The unstable yields are larger than the target yields, therefore, a reduction is recommended for HUC 08060202.